Ajay Kumar Tripathi: Service Law

-In Koshi Project Workers’ Association and Ors. v.
+In Koshi Project Workers' Association and Ors. v.
 The State of Bihar and Ors., two writ petitions were filed challenging orders by the State Government for cancellation of promotion of the petitioners as majdoors, i.e. Class-IV permanent government employees.
-The judgment provides clarity on differences between a “work-charge establishment” and “permanent establishment of the State”.
+The judgment provides clarity on differences between a "work-charge establishment" and "permanent establishment of the State".
 The Division Bench judgment upheld promotion of the Petitioners, and dismissed cancellation of the promotion notice by the State.
 The reasoning was that the Petitioners became permanent Government employees upon completion of one year of service in the work-charge establishment based on rules incorporated in P.W.D.
 Code Volume-1 by the State Government in 1949 relating to conditions of work-charge establishment including post of permanent nature.
 The concerned rule of the State Government stated that an employee working in the work-charge establishment for a period of 12 months in a year and for a long and indefinite period, was deemed to have become a member of the permanent establishment of the State Government.

-In light of the subsequent government notification in 1950, revised condition service of work-charge establishment issued by the Government in 1949 became legislative service rules of the State Government.
-Additionally, this decision of the Government had not yet been cancelled or repealed by any enactment.
-The judgment accordingly held that the Petitioners became, “by fiction of a law, employees of the permanent establishment, although as majdoors, i.e. Class-IV employees.”
-There was “no just reason for holding out in the orders impugned in the writ petitions that promotions granted to the petitioners were inappropriate.”
+The judgment held that the Petitioners became, "by fiction of a law, employees of the permanent establishment, although as majdoors, i.e. Class-IV employees."
+There was "no just reason for holding out in the orders impugned in the writ petitions that promotions granted to the petitioners were inappropriate."

 In Bibhuti Bhusan Saha and Ors v.
-The Union of India & Ors., writ petitions were filed challenging orders for termination of the Petitioners as employees of National Cooperative Consumers’ Federation of India Ltd. (NCCF).
-The Petitioners’ service was terminated on grounds of swindling money based on an order issued by the President of the respondent organization while exercising power under Regulation 33(d) of the Bye-laws of the NCCF.
+The Union of India & Ors., writ petitions were filed challenging orders for termination of the Petitioners as employees of National Cooperative Consumers' Federation of India Ltd. (NCCF).
+The Petitioners' service was terminated on grounds of swindling money based on an order issued by the President of the respondent organization while exercising power under Regulation 33(d) of the Bye-laws of the NCCF.